davcs86/frontend-nanodegree-mobile-portfolio/README.md

 - Created a thumbnail version of pizzeria.jpg since the original size was too much for index.html
 - Added media type to styles to wait only for the necessary styles.
 - The script `js/perfmatters.js` is loaded asynchronous.
+- All the assets (css, js and images) are minified and optimized.

 ##### JS